Cloudzero/cloudzero-charts/charts/cloudzero-agent/README.md

       - 'bar$' # -- Match all labels whose key ends with "bar"
 ```

-Labels/annotations can also be gathered by more than just pods and namespaces.
-An example of gather labels from all available resources would be:
+Labels/annotations can also be gathered from more than just pods and namespaces.
+An example of gathering labels from all available resources would be:
 ```yaml
 insightsController:
   enabled: true